A new determination of higher-order QCD corrections to hadronic $\tau$ decays: Summary and conclusion

-In this work, we have, for the first time applied the Levin type sequence transformations to extract the strong coupling constant $\alpha_s (M_\tau^2)$, and higher order QCD corrections to the hadronic tau decays.
-The strong coupling constant $\alpha_s$ can be precisely extracted from hadronic $\tau$ decays, which provide a clean low-energy probe of QCD dynamics.
-On the other hand, a Levin-type transform is a powerful mathematical structure designed to accelerate the convergence of slowly convergent or even strongly divergent series.
-Unlike traditional sequence transformations, it explicitly incorporates information about the asymptotic behavior of the series’ remainder terms.
-The method, constructs a new sequence from the partial sums by weighting them with estimates of the term-to-term differences, effectively reducing truncation errors.
+In this work, we have, for the first time, applied the Levin-type sequence transformations to the estimation of higher-order perturbative QCD corrections to hadronic $\tau$ decays.
+The hadronic $\tau$ decays provide an exceptionally clean and well-understood low-energy probe of QCD, where both perturbative and non-perturbative effects can be quantitatively analyzed.
+On the other hand, the Levin-type sequence transformations represent a powerful class of nonlinear convergence accelerators that incorporate explicit information about the asymptotic behavior of the remainder terms of a series.
+By constructing weighted combinations of successive partial sums, they effectively suppress truncation errors and enhance the convergence properties of slowly convergent or even divergent perturbative series.

-We first apply the Levin-type sequence transformations to the inverted series expansion of $\alpha_s$ in Eq.~\eqref{Eq:aFOPT}.
-This series is found to be strongly divergent, exhibiting large oscillations at higher orders.
-As a result, it fails to provide a stable or reliable estimate of the strong coupling constant $\alpha_s(M_\tau^2)$.
-Such behavior makes it an excellent testing ground for assessing the convergence-acceleration properties of Levin-type transformations in quantum field theory.

-The application of Levin-type sequence transformations to the inverted series expansion of $\alpha_s$ in Eq.~\eqref{Eq:aFOPT} leads to a remarkable acceleration of the strongly divergent series, yielding a stable and reliable prediction for $\alpha_s(M_\tau^2)$.
-Furthermore, the Levin transformations are capable of estimating higher-order QCD corrections to hadronic $\tau$ decays through the Levin-summed inverted series of $\alpha_s$ in Eq.~\eqref{Eq:aFOPT}.

-In the next step, we apply the Levin-type sequence transformations to the perturbative series expansion of the quantity $\delta^{(0)}$.
-This procedure enables us to determine a range of values for $\alpha_s(M_\tau^2)$ such that the Levin-summed series of $\delta^{(0)}$ reproduces its experimental value.
-The corresponding range of $\alpha_s(M_\tau^2)$ can then be interpreted as an uncertainty, arising from $\delta^{(0)}$, in the extraction of $\alpha_s(M_\tau^2)$ obtained via the Levin-type transformations applied to the inverted series expansion in Eq.~\eqref{Eq:aFOPT}.
-This leads to our final prediction for the strong coupling constant $\alpha_s(M_\tau^2)$.

-Furthermore, the application of Levin-type sequence transformations to the perturbative series expansion of $\delta^{(0)}$ enables us to predict the higher-order coefficients $c_{5,1}$–$c_{12,1}$.
-These coefficients are also obtained independently from the Levin-type transformations applied to the inverted series expansion of $\alpha_s$ in Eq.~\eqref{Eq:aFOPT}, and the two determinations are found to be in good mutual agreement.
-Moreover, our final predictions for the coefficients $c_{5,1}$–$c_{12,1}$ show excellent consistency with the most reliable estimates available in the literature.
+We apply the Levin-transformations to the perturbative expansion of the quantity $\delta^{(0)}$, which governs the dominant perturbative contribution to the hadronic $\tau$ width.
+The application of Levin-type transformations to the perturbative series of $\delta^{(0)}$ allows us to estimate the higher-order coefficients $c_{5,1}$–$c_{12,1}$.
+Our predictions for $c_{5,1}$–$c_{12,1}$ show excellent consistency with the most reliable estimates available in the literature, confirming the robustness and predictive power of the Levin-type transformations in the context of QCD perturbation theory.